The Shaggy Dog (franchise)

-A reimagined-remake was released in 2006, with Tim Allen in the starring role.
+A reimagined-live-action remake was released in 2006, with Tim Allen in the starring role.
 Though the overall concept was similar, many aspects of the previous films were changed, and thus has more in common with a reboot.
 The main character David Douglas becomes a Bearded Collie, after being bitten by a 'sacred dog'.
 The film genre takes on a slapstick comedy style.

 The films were met with mixed to positive critical reception, while the television remake was met with poor reception.
 Additionally, the second remake was met with predominantly poor box office and critical reception.
 It made less in box office returns, than its budget.
-In 1999 the Shaggy Dog films, along with a number of other Disney film series, were expanded as a Walt Disney Parks franchise through a themepark attraction, with elements included from each movie.
+In 1999 the Shaggy Dog films, along with a number of other Disney film series, were expanded as a Walt Disney Parks franchise through a theme park attraction, with elements included from each film.